Is there any planned development for something similar to Qt3D that would work with the WGLWidget ?

 Some sort of scene node based graph.

-Updated by Wim Dumon about 9 years ago
+Updated by Wim Dumon almost 10 years ago

 No. I admit I haven't looked at supporing a scene graph, but my first idea would be to see if it's possible to support an exising scene graph library in Wt rahter than to construct a new one.
 Ideas welcomed.

 A 3D charting library is however in the pipeline.